joyent/vera/docs/design_rationale.md

 perhaps more) because B couldn't have been making progress without A.  A could take leadership at any time without adverse effects.

---- Demoting C
+#### Demoting C

-AllPeers:   A, B, C
+- AllPeers:   A, B, C
-ColdVoters: A, B, C
+- ColdVoters: A, B, C
-CnewVoters: A, B
+- CnewVoters: A, B

 Want to avoid electing C.  A or B should be able to be elected leader.
 A and B must be up to make progress, and they are the only ones that matter.

---- Promoting C
+#### Promoting C

-AllPeers:   A, B, C
+- AllPeers:   A, B, C
-ColdVoters: A, B
+- ColdVoters: A, B
-CnewVoters: A, B, C
+- CnewVoters: A, B, C

 Only A or B can be elected leader since only they are guarenteed to have all the log entries.
 Followers should never transition to candidate unless they are voting member in both Cold and Cnew.

 What about A completes the config change to B, but not to C, then A crashes?

 * C can't be ahead of B or else it would have the config change that B has.
 * B can't make progress until C is up to date.
 * B is will have everything that A had committed since A couldn't have made progress without it.

 Seems that it is safe for C to cast the vote for C.

---- Adding C
+#### Adding C

-AllPeers:   A, B, C
+- AllPeers:   A, B, C
-ColdVoters: A, B
+- ColdVoters: A, B
-CnewVoters: A, B
+- CnewVoters: A, B

 A and B are the only ones that matter.

---- Promoting E
+#### Promoting E

-AllPeers:   A, B, C, D, E
+- AllPeers:   A, B, C, D, E
-ColdVoters: A, B, C, D
+- ColdVoters: A, B, C, D
-CnewVoters: A, B, C, D, E
+- CnewVoters: A, B, C, D, E

 There's plenty of redundency here that A, B, C, and D can make progress if any one of them goes down.
 E shouldn't be elected because it isn't guarenteed to have all

---- Demoting E
+#### Demoting E

-AllPeers:   A, B, C, D, E
+- AllPeers:   A, B, C, D, E
-ColdVoters: A, B, C, D, E
+- ColdVoters: A, B, C, D, E
-CnewVoters: A, B, C, D
+- CnewVoters: A, B, C, D

 E shouldn't be elected leader since it is a waste to elect it.

-Given the above:
+#### Given the above:

-Final:
 * Append entries should be accepted as long at the sender is in the list of peers.
 * Followers should max their ticker on every tick if they are read-only in any